 Minimal Life Interruptions

 One of the biggest deterrents that hold many substance abusers back relates to life obligations.
 The time, money, and commitment an inpatient program can require may be daunting, especially to those who have a pet, a home, a family, or a job.
 Walking away from life for a few weeks or months isn’t always a possibility.
-A rehabilitation program that involves living at home can alleviate these burdens, ensuring job loss, childcare costs, missed classes, or other challenges don’t stand in the way of seeking help.
+A rehabilitation program that involves treating addiction at home can alleviate these burdens, ensuring job loss, childcare costs, missed classes, or other challenges don’t stand in the way of seeking help.

 The cost of care is often a primary concern for those considering treatment, especially when insurance coverage is limited.
 At-home care is often much more affordable than weeks spent in an inpatient facility, helping those with financial concerns to still seek help from therapists and addiction medicine professionals at a more affordable rate.
 While an investment is required to ensure successful treatment, assistance at home can help you provide for your family while working toward sobriety.

-Disadvantages of Treatment at Home
+Disadvantages of Treating Addiction at Home

 Treatment at home isn’t the right choice for everyone.
 For those who feel as though their addiction is out of control or that higher levels of care are required, an inpatient program may be the best option.